Exploration Focus Drives Parex Success

 Parex has invested $15 million in local projects since 2014, including investing in clean water supplies and home improvement initiatives.

-It is also focused on economic development in areas it works, providing opportunities in trucking, and helping start laundromats and cafeterias to serve workers.
+It is also focused on economic development in areas it works, providing opportunities in trucking, and helping start laundry-mats and cafeterias to serve workers.

 Kruchten says it can be challenging for companies to meet social obligations, particularly during the exploration phase when they are in the area for short periods of time.
 Often, during the exploration phase, the focus is on infrastructure like roads.
 Later on, when development begins, longer-term investments take over.